-L. Timothy Fisher has an active practice in consumer class actions and complex business litigation and has also successfully handled a large number of civil appeals.
+L. Timothy Fisher is the Managing Partner of Bursor & Fisher’s California office.
+He has an active practice in consumer class actions and complex business litigation and has also successfully handled a large number of civil appeals.

 Mr. Fisher has been actively involved in numerous cases that resulted in multi-million dollar recoveries for consumers and investors.
 Mr. Fisher has handled cases involving a wide range of issues including nutritional labeling, health care, telecommunications, corporate governance, unfair business practices and consumer fraud.
 With his partner Scott A. Bursor, Mr. Fisher has tried five class action jury trials, all of which produced successful results.
 In Thomas v.
 Global Vision Products, Mr. Fisher obtained a jury award of $50,024,611 — the largest class action award in California in 2009 and the second-largest jury award of any kind.
 In 2019, Mr. Fisher served as trial counsel with Mr. Bursor and his partner Yeremey Krivoshey in Perez v.
 Rash Curtis & Associates, where the jury returned a verdict for $267 million in statutory damages under the Telephone Consumer Protection Act.